Eric Cantona: 1993–94 season

-United retained the Premier League, and Cantona's two penalties helped them to a 4–0 win over Chelsea in the 1994 FA Cup Final.
+United retained the Premier League in 1993-94, topping the table for virtually the entire season, and Cantona's two penalties helped them to a 4–0 win over Chelsea in the 1994 FA Cup Final.
 He also collected a runners-up medal in the Football League Cup, which the team lost 3–1 to Aston Villa.
-He was also voted PFA Player of the Year for that season, and finished as United's top scorer with 25 goals in all competitions.
-However, the season was not without its moments of controversy; Cantona was sent off as the team exited the Champions League against Galatasaray, and he was also dismissed in successive league games in March 1994, firstly against Swindon Town and then against Arsenal.
+He was also voted PFA Player of the Year for that season and finished as United's top scorer with 25 goals in all competitions; however, the season was not without its moments of controversy: Cantona was sent off as the team exited the Champions League against Galatasaray and was also dismissed in successive league games in March 1994, firstly against Swindon Town and then against Arsenal.
 The two successive red cards saw Cantona banned for five matches, including an FA Cup semi-final clash with Oldham Athletic, which United drew 1–1.
 Cantona was available for the replay and helped them win 4–1.

 1993–94 was the first season of squad numbers in the Premier League.
-Cantona was issued with the number 7 shirt, a squad number he kept for the rest of his United career, and which already had iconic status, having previously been worn by club legends including George Best and Bryan Robson.
-However, squad numbers were not set for the Champions League matches and Cantona wore the number 9 shirt in the four fixtures home and away against Kispest Honvéd and Galatasaray.
-On 19 December 1993, he scored two against Aston Villa (the previous season's runners-up) in a 3–1 victory that put United 13 points clear at the top of the league.
-They extended their lead to 16 points soon after, and eventually finished eight points ahead of runners-up Blackburn.
+Cantona was issued with the number 7 shirt, a squad number he kept for the rest of his United career and that already had iconic status, having previously been worn by club legends including George Best and Bryan Robson; however, squad numbers were not yet set for Champions League matches (or in domestic cup ties against lower division sides) and Cantona wore the number 9 shirt in the four fixtures home and away against Kispest Honvéd and Galatasaray.
+On 19 December 1993, he scored two against Aston Villa, the previous season's runners-up, in a 3–1 victory that put United 13 points clear at the top of the league.
+They extended their lead to 16 points soon after and eventually finished eight points ahead of runners-up Blackburn.
 Cantona was United's top scorer with 26 goals in all competitions.
+He also won the PFA Player of the Year award.